KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 I will be going through this tutorial using the 78Mbp test dataset which can be found here `<https://drive.google.com/drive/u/2/folders/1McxKviIzkPyr8ovj8BG7n_IYk-QfHAgG>`_.
 You only need to download ``metagenome.fna.gz`` from the above link and save it at a directory as per your liking.
 I'm saving it in ``$HOME/tutorial/test_data/``.
-For instructions on how to download the dataset using command line see the "Using command line" section on :ref:`Benchmarking` page.
+For instructions on how to download the dataset using command-line see the "Using command-line" section on :ref:`Benchmarking` page.

 1. Length filter
 ----------------